proteanplanet/Ridgepack/README.md

  (3) - National Center for Atmospheric Research, Boulder, CO \
  (4) - Brown University, Providence, RI

- This code is published in consonance with American Geophysical Union publication policy.
+ This code is published in consonance with the American Geophysical Union publication policy.
 Here, we briefly describe the intended use of the functions and scripts within Ridgepack.
- Further information on the use of the morphology library within Ridgepack is available in the aforementioned paper, and detailed technical descriptions of all components of the package are available with the use of the 'help' command in MATLAB. \
+Further information on the use of the morphology library within Ridgepack is available in the aforementioned paper, and detailed technical descriptions of all components of the package are available with the use of the 'help' command in MATLAB.

  Code version: 1.0 \
  Code authors: Andrew Roberts and Samy Kamal \
- Code tested with MATLAB version R2018a \
+ Code tested with MATLAB version R2018a

  Embargo: This code is currently held in a private GitHub repository, and will
           be published when and if the above manuscript passes peer review.